Which Institutions Own Shares In Agenus Inc. (AGEN)?

 The top institutional shareholder in the company is Blackrock Inc. with over 14.52 million shares valued at $46.17 million.
 The investor’s holdings represent 7.63% of the AGEN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is RTW Investments LP with 12.86 million shares valued at $40.91 million to account for 6.77% of the shares outstanding.
 The other top investors are Oracle Investment Management Inc which holds 11.85 million shares representing 6.23% and valued at over $37.69 million, while State Street Corporation holds 5.42% of the shares totaling 10.3 million with a market value of $32.76 million.

-Agenus Inc. (NASDAQ: AGEN) is 0.63% higher on its value in year-to-date trading and has touched a low of $1.82 and a high of $5.95 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The AGEN stock was last observed hovering at around $3.16 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $8.00 for the next 12 months.
-It is also 60.0% off the consensus price target high of $8.00 offered by 3 analysts, but current levels are 60.0% higher than the price target low of $8.00 for the same period.
+Agenus Inc. (NASDAQ: AGEN) is -0.63% lower on its value in year-to-date trading and has touched a low of $1.82 and a high of $5.95 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The AGEN stock was last observed hovering at around $3.26 in the last trading session, with the day’s loss setting it -0.1% off its average median price target of $8.00 for the next 12 months.
+It is also 60.5% off the consensus price target high of $8.00 offered by 3 analysts, but current levels are 60.5% higher than the price target low of $8.00 for the same period.

 Agenus Inc. (AGEN) Analyst Forecasts